Audrey-Hermans/blog/en/about.md

 And I pretend to understand it — just enough to keep up appearances.
 The result?
 Emotional drowning in murky waters, with a bonus dose of mental overload.

-Eventually, after gulping down enough metaphorical seawater, I had a revelation.
+Eventually, after gulping down enough metaphorical water, I had a revelation.
 No divine lightning bolt.
 No harp music in the background.
 Just a fleeting, lifesaving brainwave whispering:
 > “Too much.
 The problem is there’s just too much.
 You’re overflowing.”